shanejansen/touchstone/docs/mocks/rabbitmq.md

 ## Configuration
- * `durable` - Default: False.
-If set to True, queues and exchanges will be created with the durable property.
+ * `autoCreate` - Default: True.
+If set to False, queues and exchanges will not be created by Touchstone and should be created by the service instead.

 ## Defaults Example